ngja-devops/adempiere-all-services/README.md

 # ADempiere All Services
 All services integrated for run with a docker compose.
-This is a simple project with compose with all project images.
+This is a simple project with compose with all project images. **¡No Production ready!**

 ## Run Docker Compose